-For bunk space categories of < 18 cm/hd, 18 to < 24 cm/hd, and $\geq$ 24 cm/hd, Barnes et al. (2014) found no effect of bunk space on BRD risk.
+For bunk space categories of < 18 cm/hd, 18 to < 24 cm/ hd, and $\ge$ 24 cm/hd, Barnes et al. (2014) found no effect of bunk space on BRD risk.
 This is an important finding because most of these bunk spaces are less than previous recommendations and it is therefore likely that the management of feed delivery is more important to feed intake, production and health, than the bunk spacing itself.
 Further, the common industry bunk space of 22 cm/hd is supported by this finding.

-• Dietary Trace Element Supplementation Greater Than NRC Recommendation - North American data.
+Dietary trace element supplementation greater than NRC recommendation, and organic versus inorganic trace elements - north American data.
 North American research into the effects of dietary supplementation with zinc and copper at concentrations greater than the National Research Council (NRC, 1996) recommendation can be summarised as follows (study designs and results in Table 4).

-Dietary organic sources of Cu do not enhance immunity, health or production compared with inorganic sources and expenditure on these is therefore not justified.

-- It is unclear if organic sources of Mn and Co improve immunity, health or production, compared with inorganic sources of Mn and Co, in isolation from the effects of Zn, and expenditure on these is therefore not justified. - Compared with inorganic dietary sources of Zn, organic sources of Zn do not consistently improve feedlot production, but, immunoenhancement can result which can occasionally translate into reduced morbidity during the early feeding period.
-Therefore, it is possible that reduced morbidity could be achieved with the inclusion of an organic Zn source during the adaptation phase (21 to 28d) to provide a dietary concentration of 45 mg/kg DM in addition to the basal inclusion of 30 mg/ kg DM from the cheaper inorganic ZnSO.
+- Dietary organic sources of Cu do not enhance immunity, health or production compared with inorganic sources and expenditure on these is therefore not justified. - It is unclear if organic sources of Mn and Co improve immunity, health or production, compared with inorganic sources of Mn and Co, in isolation from the effects of Zn, and expenditure on these is therefore not justified. - Compared with inorganic dietary sources of Zn, organic • sources of Zn do not consistently improve feedlot production, but, immunoenhancement can result which can occasionally translate into reduced morbidity during the early feeding period.
+Therefore, it is possible that reduced morbidity could be achieved with the inclusion of an organic Zn source during the adaptation phase (up to 21 to 28d) to provide a dietary concentration of 45 to 70 mg/kg DM in addition to the basal inclusion of 30 mg/kg DM from the cheaper inorganic ZnSO4.
 This would provide total Zn at the rate recommended by NRC (1996) for stressed cattle (75 to 100 mg/kg DM) during the adaptation phase, with a reduction to the NRC (1996) recommendation of 30 mg/kg DM for non-stressed cattle thereafter.
-Of the inorganic salts, the more soluble ZnSO, is preferred.
+Of the inorganic salts, the more soluble ZnSO4 is preferred.
 Further research is required to verify that this variable dietary inclusion is cost effective, and the randomised study designs listed in the table below could readily be evaluated with meta-analysis to further clarify the health and production effects of organic trace elements compared with inorganic trace elements.